Andriesei-Diana/Practical-Manual-Testing-Project/README.md

 |  Senior QA Engineer   | Vasilica Onuta   |

 Entry Criteria:
-* The application is up and running and available for testing.
+* Requirements documentation should be accessible for consultation.
-* Test data and environment are correctly configured.
+* Roles and responsibilities have been defined.
-* Requirements documentation is accessible.
+* The test plan has been completed.
-* Testing tools and resources are prepared and available.
+* Initial project risks where identified and mitigated.

 Exit Criteria:
-* Completion of all scheduled test cases.
+* All scheduled test cases have been completed.
-* Identification, documentation, and tracking of issues and defects for resolution.
+* Issues and defects were identified, documented, tracked, and resolved.
 * Creation and review of test reports and documentation.
-* Achievement of test objectives set by stakeholders.
+* The test objectives set by the project stakeholders were met.
-* Project deadline reached.
+* The deadline has been reached.

 Risks:
 * Project Risks: Resource constraints, scope limitations, communication issues, budget overruns.